1. Home

 Sia Papageorgiou

-Sia Papageorgiou is managing partner at the Centre for Strategic Communication Excellence and co-founder of The Alignment People and Gifted Professionals & Communicators Community.
-She’s a multi-award-winning communication leader on a mission to elevate the value and visibility of communication professionals and help them become trusted, strategic, and in-demand advisors.
-Sia is opinionated about what our profession can achieve and believes communication professionals have the best job in the world.
-She’s a certified strategic communication management professional, a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce, and past president of the Victorian chapter of the International Association of Business Communicators (IABC).
-She’s also a past board director at IABC Asia-Pacific and is immediate past chair of the Global Communication Certification Council.
+Armed with an impressive collection of more than 60 awards for strategic communication excellence and leadership, Sia Papageorgiou is dedicated to elevating the value and visibility of communication professionals, empowering them to become trusted, strategic, and in-demand advisors.
+She is a certified strategic communication management professional (SCMP), a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce, and past president of the Victorian chapter of the IABC.
+She’s also a former board director at IABC Asia-Pacific and past chair of the Global Communication Certification Council.
 In 2021, IABC Asia-Pacific named Sia Communicator of the Year and in 2022 she was awarded the prestigious IABC Rae Hamlin Award in recognition of her exemplary service in advocating the Global Standard of the Communication Profession and evangelising the power and possibility of communication.
+The GovComms Institute, a global platform for government communication professionals, named Sia, “one of the superstars of the communication profession. ” With every initiative she leads, every team she trains, and every professional she coaches, Sia continues to set the gold standard for strategic communication excellence, inspiring others to reach their highest potential.

 Scroll to Top